STEMLab/InFactory/README.md

 ## Running

 1) Clone the project
-2) Go into the cloned project folder and build the project with the first command.
+2) Go into the cloned project folder and build the project with `mvn clean install`.
-3) Run the server with the second command.
+3) Run the server with `mvn jetty:run` (Change the port as you want.).

 ## Built With